Free S&H For Orders Over $30

 Why Turmeric Appears in Oxidative Stress Research

-Curcumin is known for being rich in polyphenols—plant-based compounds widely studied for their antioxidant activity.
+Curcumin is rich in polyphenols—plant-based compounds widely studied for their antioxidant activity.
 Researchers examine whether curcumin may support the body’s response to oxidative stress through several mechanisms, including:

 • Neutralizing free radicals in laboratory settings